-The Complicated Reality of JFK Jr. and Carolyn Bessette's Relationship
+The Complicated Reality of John F. Kennedy Jr. and Carolyn Bessette's Tragic, Legendary Love Story - E!
+Online

 And he didn't just mean his marriage.
 George was in serious financial trouble, the publishing business being notoriously difficult even then, before the death knell of print had sounded, and John went to meet potential investors in Toronto in early July.
 He flew himself up there, with a copilot.

-But even if he lost his magazine, he was determined to not lose Carolyn, and he was looking forward to putting that plan into action somehow during Rory's wedding weekend.
+But even if he lost his magazine, he was determined not to lose Carolyn, and he was looking forward to putting that plan into action somehow during Rory's wedding weekend.

 July 16, 1999, a Friday, started off normally for John.
-He went to work, had lunch with a group of George editors, and attended an afternoon staff meeting, after which John "was in really great spirits," a staffer later told the Washington Post.
+He went to work, had lunch with a group of George editors and attended an afternoon staff meeting, after which John "was in really great spirits," a staffer later told the Washington Post.

 Lauren met John at the George office after work and they drove together to Essex County Airport in New Jersey, where John kept his single-engine Piper Saratoga.
-It took awhile in traffic and they arrived closer to 8 p.m.; Carolyn took a car service and met them.
+It took awhile in traffic and they arrived closer to 8 p.m.
+Carolyn took a car service to meet them.

-One of John's instructors was scheduled to make the short trip to Cape Cod with them, but he had to cancel, and John, who had had his pilot's license for just over a year but had yet to get his instrument rating, didn't arrange for anyone to take his place.
+One of John's instructors was scheduled to accompany them on the short trip to Cape Cod, but he had to cancel.
+John, who had had his pilot's license for a little more than a year but had yet to get his instrument rating, didn't arrange for anyone to take his place.

 The sun was beginning to set as the 38-year-old went through his pre-flight preparations.
 Kyle Bailey, an experienced pilot who had also been planning to fly to Martha's Vineyard that night, recalled the haze he saw instead of the five to 10 miles of visibility reported by the Federal Aviation Administration.
-"It was already getting dark and the wind was picking up," he told Christopher Andersen.
+"It was already getting dark and the wind was picking up," Bailey told Christopher Andersen.
 "So I decided it wasn't worth the risk."

 At 9:26 p.m., they passed Westerly, R.I., at 5,600 feet and headed out over the Atlantic, toward Martha's Vineyard.
-He hadn't filed a flight plan with the FAA because he was flying under visual flight rules, as opposed to using instruments—which is what pilots use when visibility is bad.
+John hadn't filed a flight plan with the FAA because he was flying under visual flight rules, as opposed to using instruments—which is what pilots use when visibility is bad.

-When you can't see any lights below you, which the conditions that night would have prevented John from doing, "you are totally, completely in the dark—literally as well as figuratively—if you don't know how to rely on your instruments," Tom Freeman, a local pilot, told Andersen.
+When you can't see any lights below, which the conditions that night would have prevented John from doing, "you are totally, completely in the dark—literally as well as figuratively—if you don't know how to rely on your instruments," Tom Freeman, a local pilot, told Andersen.
 "It's a sickening, scary feeling."

-At 10:05 p.m., air traffic control on Martha's Vineyard radioed that the plane hadn't arrived.
+At 10:05 p.m., air traffic control on Martha's Vineyard radioed that the Piper Saratoga hadn't arrived.

-Providencia Paredes had been waiting at John and Carolyn's house on the Vineyard, to get them settled when they got there.
+Providencia Paredes had been waiting for John and Carolyn at their house on the Vineyard, to get them settled.

 In diary entries reported on by the New York Post in 2013, Robert F. Kennedy Jr. remembered going with his then-wife Mary to his cousin's home several times, only to find out that they still hadn't arrived.
 By 3 a.m. on July 17 they got the news that John's plane was officially missing.
-"The water was 68 degrees so some people had hope they might still be alive but I had none," Bobby Jr. wrote.
+"The water was 68 degrees so some people had hope they might still be alive but I had none," Robert Jr. wrote.

 On July 18, Coast Guard officials said for the first time that the missing parties were likely dead, and Navy divers recovered the bodies of JFK Jr. and the Bessette sisters, still strapped into their seats, from the Atlantic on July 21.
-The plane's splash point was determined to be just off the western tip of Martha's Vineyard, near a private beach that Jackie had left to Caroline and John.
-They had all died instantly.
+It was determined that they had all died instantly.
+The plane's splash point was figured to be just off the western tip of Martha's Vineyard, near a private beach that Jackie had left to Caroline and John.

 Though there was dissension within the Kennedy family how best to honor John and his wife in the wake of the latest sick twist of fate to befall their storied dynasty, ultimately he and Carolyn and Lauren were cremated.
 Their ashes were placed in Tiffany-blue boxes and scattered off the coast of the Vineyard on July 22.

-"Had he not crashed the plane, it would have been a meaningless few weeks of tension," a close friend of John's told People in 2017 about their much-dissected and now legendary marital troubles, "but it took on a life of its own because it was the last chapter of their life.
-One week they could have been at war, and the the next week they could be right back in love—we'll never know."
+"Had he not crashed the plane, it would have been a meaningless few weeks of tension," a close friend of John's told People in 2017 about John and Carolyn's much-dissected and now legendary marital troubles, "but it took on a life of its own because it was the last chapter of their life.
+One week they could have been at war, and the next week they could be right back in love—we'll never know."

-Ted Kennedy delivered the eulogy for his nephew at a memorial service held on July 23 at the Church of St. Thomas More on New York City's Upper East Side
+Ted Kennedy delivered the eulogy for his nephew at a memorial service held on July 23 at the Church of St. Thomas More on New York City's Upper East Side.

-He was a devoted son and brother, "and for a thousand days, he was a husband who adored the wife who became his perfect soul mate," the senator said.
+He was a devoted son and brother, "and for a thousand days, he was a husband who adored the wife who became his perfect soul mate," the senator, who died in 2009, said.
 "John's father taught us all to reach for the moon and the stars.
-John did that in all he did—and he found his shining star when he married Carolyn Bessette.
+John did that in all he did—and he found his shining star when he married Carolyn Bessette."

-"How often our family will think of the two of them, cuddling affectionately on a boat, surrounded by family—aunts, uncles, Caroline and Ed and their children, Rose, Tatiana, and Jack— Kennedy cousins, Radziwill cousins, Shriver cousins, Smith cousins, Lawford cousins—as we sailed Nantucket Sound.
+"How often our family will think of the two of them, cuddling affectionately on a boat, surrounded by family—aunts, uncles, Caroline and Ed and their children, Rose, Tatiana, and Jack— Kennedy cousins, Radziwill cousins, Shriver cousins, Smith cousins, Lawford cousins—as we sailed Nantucket Sound," Ted continued.
 "Then we would come home—and before dinner, on the lawn where his father had played, John would lead a spirited game of touch football.
-And his beautiful young wife—the new pride of the Kennedys—would cheer for John's team and delight her nieces and nephews with her somersaults.
+And his beautiful young wife—the new pride of the Kennedys—would cheer for John's team and delight her nieces and nephews with her somersaults."

 "We loved Carolyn.
 She and her sister, Lauren, were young, extraordinary women of high accomplishment—and their own limitless possibilities.
 We mourn their loss and honor their lives.
 The Bessette and Freeman families will always be part of ours."

 In Teddy's assessment, Carolyn had always fit right in.
 That's certainly how John wanted her to feel.
 And maybe, if they had been given more time—more than the paltry five years they had together, anyway—a different picture would have eventually emerged.

-Instead, the quest to remember them as they really were has outlived them by 20 years.
+For more insight into the couple's last days, read on for the biggest revelations from Elizabeth Beller's Once Upon a Time: The Captivating Life of Carolyn Bessette Kennedy: